Luggage Storage Paddington Station

 Need luggage storage near Paddington Station?
 It’s super easy!

-Drop off your belongings at one of our luggage storage locations just around the corner.
+Drop off your belongings at one of LuggageHero’s luggage storage locations just around the corner.
 When leaving your luggage with LuggageHero, local shops around Paddington station will take good care of your bags.
-All bags are sealed with our tamper-proof security seals and insured for up to
+All bags are sealed with our tamper-proof security seals and insured for up to £2200.
+We easily handle overnight storage with our daily cap per bag.
+Luggage storage near Paddington station has never been this easy!
+Bag storage is going through a transformation and looking for luggage lockers near Paddington would be a waste of time.

-LuggageHero has provided travelers with 600.000 hours to experience London hassle-free.
 Find and book luggage storage with one of our certified partners and turn your travel days into holidays.
 Our storage timer ensures that you only pay for the hours spent on luggage storage.
-Trying to find lockers near Paddington can be time consuming which is where LuggageHero comes to help and help with Paddington station storage in a convenient and simple way.
+Trying to find lockers near Paddington can be time-consuming which is where LuggageHero comes to help in a convenient and simple way.

 Paddington Station luggage storage